Three anti-war films from legendary Japanese director Nobuhiko Obayashi (HAUSU) limited edition 2,000 copies only

 Special Features: 75 minute Making Of

 In the spring of 1941, sixteen-year-old Toshihiko leaves Amsterdam to attend school in Karatsu, a small town on the western coast of Japan.
-Immersed in the seaside’s nature and culture, Toshihiko soon befriends the town’s other extraordinary adolescents as they all contend with the war’s inescapable gravitational pull.
+Immersed in the seaside’s nature and culture, Toshihiko soon befriends the town’s other extraordinary adolescents as they all contend with the inescapable gravitational pull of the World War.

 Special Features: 35 minute interview with Nobuhiko Obayashi, Making Of